kharmabum/fototropik/_pages/prayers.md

 ---
 layout: page
-title:  "Prayers, Mantras, & Invocations"
+title:  "Prayers, Mantras, & Blessings"
 date:   2022-09-19
 permalink: /prayers/
 ---

-> In the name of the Daybreak
+> In the name of the daybreak

-> And the eyelids of Morning
+> And the eyelids of morning

-> And the wayfaring Moon
+> And the wayfaring moon

-> And the Night when it departs
+> And the night when it departs

 > I swear I will not dishonor my soul with hatred

 > But offer myself humbly

-> As a Guardian of Nature
+> As a guardian of nature

-> As a Healer of Misery
+> As a healer of misery

-> As a Messenger of Wonder
+> As a messenger of wonder

-> As an Architect of Peace
+> As an architect of peace

-> In the name of the Sun and its mirrors
+> In the name of the sun and its mirrors

-> And the Day that embraces it
+> And the day that embraces it

 > And the cloud veils drawn over it

-> And the Uttermost Night
+> And the uttermost night

-> And the Male and the Female
+> And the male and the female

-> And the Plants bursting with seed
+> And the plants bursting with seed

-> And the crowning seasons of the Firefly and the Apple
+> And the crowning seasons of the firefly and the apple

-> I will honor all Life
+> I will honor all life

 > Wherever and in whatever form it may dwell

-> On Earth my Home
+> On Earth my home

-> And in the mansions of the Stars
+> And in the mansions of the stars

 – School Prayer